LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Introduction

 To fill this research gap, we present the first framework for object-based deep learning in the context of large-scale land cover classification from sparse labels (LC-SLab).
 LC-SLab comprises both input-level and output-level object aggregation methods, as well as the capability to incorporate features from a pre-trained model which has also not been previously considered in this particular setting.
 For the first time, LC-SLab allows for the systematic analysis of the different approaches' capabilities and synergies.
 Our evaluation specifically targets the analysis of the tradeoff between classification accuracy and MMU, as well as the methods' robustness with respect to dataset size, which is an important consideration in the context of in-situ data.

-Our most important findings are summarized as follows: \begin{itemize} \item Generally, object-based deep learning methods can match or even surpass semantic segmentation approaches while at the same time enforcing a MMU, leading to significantly less fragmented results. \item Output-level object aggregation performs best when many sparse labels are available, while input-level aggregation is preferable for small training datasets. \item The incorporation of features from a pre-trained model consistently leads to improvements in terms of both accuracy and label efficiency and enables training with smaller models. \item Several configurations of LC-SLab outperform established third-party products. \end{itemize} Overall, these findings position LC-SLab as a useful foundation for the production of interpretable and actionable large-scale land cover maps under real-world data constraints.
+Our most important findings are summarized as follows: \begin{itemize} \item We demonstrate that training deep learning models on sparse in-situ labels without additional regularization leads to overly fragmented land cover maps.
+Object-based deep learning methods can match or even surpass the accuracy of semantic segmentation approaches while at the same time enforcing a MMU, leading to significantly less fragmented results. \item Output-level object aggregation approaches perform best when many sparse labels are available, while input-level aggregation is preferable for small training datasets. \item The incorporation of features from a pre-trained model consistently leads to improvements in terms of both accuracy and label efficiency and enables training with smaller models. \item Several configurations of LC-SLab outperform established third-party products. \end{itemize} Overall, these findings position LC-SLab as a useful foundation for the production of interpretable and actionable large-scale land cover maps under real-world data constraints.